turfmedia/test/README.md

 * Fork the repository
 * Send your estimation
 * Code it
-* Submit a pull request to the project owner
+* Submit a pull request